mbto/cs-stats-collector/README.md

 * `Merging players statistics to MySQL on 'next map', 'shutdown server' events, or manually;`
 * `Automatic calculation players activity and assignment one of 56 ENG/RUS ranks;`
 * `Provides SQL-routines and REST api for view players statistics & module management;`
+* `cs-stats-collector works in multi-threaded mode, using available processors and queues;`

 #### **Requirements:**
 * `Java 8+`